-This is the second draft review and is released for 30 days public consultation to give stakeholders the opportunity to provide technical comment.
-Stakeholder submissions will be considered when finalising the draft review.
+The second draft review was released for 30 days public consultation on 20 October 2020 to give stakeholders the opportunity to provide technical comment.
+Stakeholder submissions were considered when finalising the draft review.
+No chapter revisions were necessary.

-The final review will be published on the department's website along with a notice advising stakeholders of the release.
+This final report of the review will be published on the department's website along with a notice advising stakeholders of the release.
 The department will also notify the proposer, the registered stakeholders and the World Trade Organization Secretariat about the release of the final report.
 Publication of the final report represents the end of the review process.
-The conditions recommended in the final report will be the basis of any imports permitted.
+The conditions recommended in this final report will be the basis of any imports permitted.

-Should the final review recommend that the importation of cooked duck meat to Australia from Thailand be permitted, subject to biosecurity measures, the department will verify the systems in place in Thailand prior to issuing any import permits.
+As this final review recommends that the importation of cooked duck meat to Australia from Thailand be permitted, subject to biosecurity measures, the department will proceed to verify the systems in place in Thailand prior to issuing any import permits.
 This will ensure there is official oversight of the processes and that the biosecurity integrity of the processing is maintained from when the duck is slaughtered to when the final product is packaged ready for export.
 A favourable report will be required before import permits can be issued and trade can commence.